 • not exercising

-• not eating lots of vegetables, fruits, whole grains, beans, and nuts
+• not eating lots of vegetables, fruits, whole grains, beans, nuts and other seeds

 • taking more than two alcoholic drinks a day, or any binge drinking